Learn More About Us

 The IAGSDC holds a convention every year where club delegates can participate in workshops and meetings to discuss aspects of square dancing but the biggest reason for convention is for LGBTQ+ square dancers (and allies) to get together to dance to some amazing internationally renown callers and to socialize with their peers.

-Yearly attendance at convention has ranged from almost 800 to over 1,100 dancers.
+Yearly attendance at convention has ranged from the low 600s to over 1,100 dancers.

-Note: The 2020 and 2021 conventions were online only due to COVID-19 and did not require registration so we have no numbers for it but the Zoom sessions were heavily attended.
-The 2022 was held in person in Minneapolis, however the numbers were lower as many still were not comfortable in gather in larger crowds.
+Note: The 2020 and 2021 conventions were online only due to COVID-19 and did not require registration so we have no numbers for them but the Zoom sessions were well attended.
+The 2022 convention was held in person in Minneapolis, however the numbers were lower as many were still not comfortable about gathering in larger numbers.